 The ugly duckling grew up believing – falsely – that he was an ugly or defective duck.
 Eventually the “duckling” learned he wasn’t a duck at all.
 In the end, the duckling was a perfectly “normal” “average” swan and this knowledge set him free.
 Continue reading Autism Tales & Stories – The Ugly Duckling

 Autistic Pride isn’t just about celebrating who we are.
 It’s also about coming together, remembering those we’ve lost, and working together towards a brighter future for future generations of autistic and other neurodivergent people.
 Continue reading 10 Reasons We Need Autistic Pride

 The Autistic Sensory Spectrum – Live at Honestly Autism Day 2019 – talking about Stimmig, Sensory Processing, Regulation, and Harmful Stims Transcription Christa Holmans: Um, so, I’m, thank you so much for being here today.
-Uh, my name is Christa Holmans, … Continue reading The Autistic Sensory Spectrum – Featuring Stimming: The great, the good, and the ugly”
+Uh, my name is Christa Holmans, … Continue reading The Autistic Sensory Spectrum – Featuring Stimming: The great, the good, and the ugly

 People ask about the hard parts.

 Is it all sunshine and rainbows?
 No. Continue reading Autistic Enigma – My Weaknesses, A Peek Behind the Curtain